cvee/cvee.github.com/source/_posts/2011-11-14-configuring-node-and-npm-on-ubuntu.markdown

 ## npm Installation

-As of node.js 0.6.3, npm is included in packages/installers and installed on make install.
+As of node.js 0.6.3, npm is included and installed on make install.
 The following installation instructions are included for historical purposes only.

     curl http://npmjs.org/install.sh | sudo sh